tayapro/wizy/README.md

 ### F14 Champions page

-The champions page has a clean card design, with a stars image and a list of champions ranked from first to fifth place.
+The champions page has a clean card design, with a stars image and a list of current champions ranked from first to fifth place.
 The design of Champions page is consistent across all devices.

 <p float="left">